 Common Features of Koi Ponds

 Rather than a hole in the ground containing a few fish, koi ponds are practical and elegant homes for fish of all sizes and colorations.
-For best health, it is recommended to have at least 250 gallons per koi fish, and some large, breeding females may require up to 500 gallons per fish, due to their massive egg bulk.
+For best health, it is recommended to have at least 250 gallons per koi fish, and some large, breeding females may require up to 500 gallons per fish, due to their massive bulk when full of eggs in breeding season.

 In addition to the main pond, all koi ponds require an efficient filtration setup.
 This is a combination of mechanical, biological and other filtration components.
-These types of filtration include:
+These types of filters include:

 These stages remove particulates from your water, which can clog biological filtration if not addressed.
-This may include a skimmer basket, settling tank, sieve filter, or drum filter.
+This may include a skimmer basket, settling tank, open-cell foam sheets, sieve filter, or drum filter.

 These components house your beneficial bacteria that run your nitrogen cycle.
 The most common component in many koi ponds is a pressurized bead filter.
 These filters contain many small plastic

-beads with high surface area for good bacteria to grow on.
+beads with high surface area for the good nitrifying bacteria to grow on.
 These filters needs to be backwashed weekly to prevent compaction.
 Other biological filtration options include gravel, lava rocks, bakki showers, matting, recycled strapping or other porous, non-degrading materials.
-Be careful not to overclean these components with chlorinated water, hot water, or a pressure washer.
+Be careful not to overclean these components with chlorinated water, hot water, or a pressure washer, as that can remove the beneficial bacteria.

-Most koi ponds should include a UV filter.
-This filter contains a UV bulb contained within an opaque housing.
+Most koi ponds should include a UV (ultraviolet) filter.
+This filter consists of a UV bulb contained within an opaque housing that the pond water is pumped through.
 This is used to zap algae and other biologic particulates.
-These lights will need to be
+These UV light bulbs will need to be replaced every year.

 How to Build a Koi Pond